 What Are Cash Advance Apps That Don't Use Plaid?

-Most cash advance apps out there use Plaid for offering payday loans and other financial services to millions of users.
+Most cash advance apps out there use Plaid to offer payday loans and other financial services to millions of users.

-Obviously, cash advance apps that don't use Plaid are apps that offer these financial services but don't use Plaid for facilitating its services.
+Obviously, cash advance apps that don't use Plaid are apps that offer these financial services but don't use Plaid to facilitate their services.

 What Are The Best Cash Advance Apps That Don't Use Plaid?